lshermanizer/programming/excel/README.md

 `search` returns the index at which the searched character is found.
 For example use it within the `left` function argument to find the characters before the `@` sign: i`=LEFT(J2,SEARCH("@",J2)-1)`

+### Data validation
+can be used to create drop-down menus.

 ### Logical statements

 `and(B2>0, C2=='True')` and `or` include multiple logical tests at once.
 They can be used together with `if`, e.g.: `if(and(B2>32, C2=='True'), 'Ok')`